sephiroth-j/node-dependency-track-upload/README.md

 ## Features
 1. upload a CycloneDX Software Bill-of-Materials (SBOM) file to Dependency-Track and create the project if needed
-2. get a list of projects, their version and their UUID
+2. get a list of projects, their version, UUID and known vulnerabilities

 ## Requirements
 - Node.js 12.4 or newer